NVIDIA/ContrastiveLosses4VRD/README.md

 ```

 ### OpenImages/OpenImages_mini
 Download it [here](https://drive.google.com/open?id=1GeUEsiS9Z3eRYnH1GPUz99wjQwjcHl6n).
 Unzip it under the data folder.
 You should see an `openimages_v4` folder unzipped there.
+It contains .json annotation files for both OpenImages and OpenImages_mini, which is a subset of the former created by us including 4500 train and 1000 test images.
+The .json files are created based on the original .csv annotations.

 ### Visual Genome
 Download it [here](https://drive.google.com/open?id=1VDuba95vIPVhg5DiriPtwuVA6mleYGad).
 Unzip it under the data folder.
 You should see a `vg` folder unzipped there.
+It contains .json annotations that suit the dataloader used in this repo.

 ### Visual Relation Detection
 Download it [here](https://drive.google.com/open?id=1BUZIVOCEp_-_e9Rs4hVgmbKjLhR2aUT6).
 Unzip it under the data folder.
 You should see a `vrd` folder unzipped there.
+It contains .json annotations that suit the dataloader used in this repo.

 ## Images

 ### OpenImages
 Create a folder for the training images:
 ```
+# ROOT=path/to/cloned/repository
 cd $ROOT/data/openimages_v4
 mkdir train
 ```